ralna/GALAHAD/doc/Julia/rst-dir/bnls.rst

 example calls
 -------------

-This is an example of how to use the package to solve a simplex-constrained nonlinear least-squares problem; the code is available in $GALAHAD/src/bnls/Julia/test_bnls.jl .
+This is an example of how to use the package to solve a bound-constrained nonlinear least-squares problem; the code is available in $GALAHAD/src/bnls/Julia/test_bnls.jl .